jessie-jamieson/ai_for_sec_workshop/README.md

-### Environment Setup
+## Environment Setup
-1. This repository consists of collection of Jupyter notebooks and Python files that will walk you through different applications of data/AI skills in security
+This repository consists of collection of Jupyter notebooks and Python files that will walk you through different applications of data/AI skills in security

-2. The authors have tested this in the following environments
+The authors have tested this in the following environments
 - VS Code 1.98.2 on a MacOS 15.3.2

-**INSTRUCTIONS**
+### Instructions
 1. Install uv (uv manages python versions, packages and dependencies)
 a.
 Follow your preferred method of installation [here](https://docs.astral.sh/uv/getting-started/installation/).
 We recommend Homebrew installs on Mac
 b.
 Run `uv python list` and note this output.
 This will be used later.